Markov kernels in Mathlib's probability library: Introduction

 \paragraph{Codebase}

-The definitions and theorems presented in this paper were contributed by the author to the probability folder of \mathlib{}, except for the results of Section~\ref{sec:info} on entropy and divergences.
+The definitions and theorems presented in this paper were contributed by the author to the probability folder of \mathlib{}, except for the results of Section~\ref{sec:info} on entropy and divergences that describe work by the author in other repositories.
 The development of kernels, their properties and the disintegration theorem consist of around 10000 lines of code in the Probability/Kernel folder (excluding notably the Ionescu-Tulcea subfolder that was not added by the author of this paper).
 Results about independence can be found in the Probability/Independence folder (around 4000 lines of code), and the definition of sub-Gaussian random variables is in Probability/Moments (around 2500 lines together with properties of moment generating functions).

-This paper contains links to definitions and theorems from the \mathlib{} github repository, like for example \leanlink{https://github.com/leanprover-community/mathlib4/blob/9bee9f3e87d27c69a177d157c346324f65c4db82/Mathlib/Probability/Kernel/Defs.lean#L51}{ProbabilityTheory.Kernel}.
-They all point to a recent commit at the time of writing.
+This paper contains links to definitions and theorems from the \mathlib{} github repository, like for example \leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/Probability/Kernel/Defs.lean#L55}{ProbabilityTheory.Kernel}.
+They all point to a recent commit at the time of writing \footnote{commit dd465758525e4dcf29027e0ebc5d8fd552be361f}.
+The name \lstinline|ProbabilityTheory.Kernel| refers to the name of the declaration, not to its path: \lstinline|ProbabilityTheory| is a namespace in which we added a \lstinline|Kernel| definition, and that declaration \lstinline|ProbabilityTheory.Kernel| is placed in the file \texttt{Probability/Kernel/Defs.lean} but could be moved to another file without changing its name.

 The results discussed in Section~\ref{sec:info} about entropy were contributed by the author to the PFR project \cite{Anderson_Formalization_of_the_2023}.
 This is a collaborative formalization of the article \cite{gowers2025conjecture}, in which the authors prove the polynomial Freiman-Ruzsa conjecture of Katalin Marton.
 A few remarks in Section~\ref{sec:info} on Kullback-Leibler and Rényi divergences come from the work of the author and Lorenzo Luccioli on a formalization of information-theoretic divergences in \Lean{} \cite{TestingLowerBounds}.
 We are in the process of integrating results about divergences into \mathlib{}: at the time of writing, the definition of Kullback-Leibler divergence is in \mathlib{} but only a few properties have been ported.
 Entropy and other divergences have not yet been the object of pull requests.